The rise of machine translation

 In November 2016, Google launched Neural Machine Translation (GNMT).
 The technology uses an artificial neural network in an effort to raise accuracy and fluency levels.
 Generally speaking, GNMT does mark an improvement for machine-translated texts in terms of accuracy and fluency.

-But even with the improvements that GNMT, the technology still is not adequate for all translations.
+But even with the improvements that GNMT, the technology still is not adequate for all types of content.
 For example, GNMT is not suited to highly technical or legal translations.
 The GNMT system also requires massive input that totals more than three times more data than SMT.

 Stay tuned for an upcoming article on the ethical issues surrounding machine translation!